 - We will investigate your claim and gather evidence to help prove liability and injuries sustained.

 - We will handle all communications and negotiations with insurance companies.

 Car Accident Attorneys

-Contact a car accident attorney at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C. for a free case evaluation.
+Contact a car accident attorney at Sullivan Papain Block McManus Coffinas & Cannavo, P.C. for a free case evaluation.
 Our knowledgeable and experienced attorneys are prepared to protect your recovery rights and pursue compensation from all liable parties.
 If you did not cause your accident and injuries, you should not have to pay for them.